 We can experience sound waves in ways that are more physical, not just physiological, too.
 If sound waves reach a microphone—whether it’s a plug-n-play USB livestream mic or a studio-quality microphone for vocals—it transforms them into electronic impulses that are turned back into sound by vibrating speakers.
 Whether listening at home or at a concert, we can feel the deep bass in our chest.
 Opera singers can use them to shatter glass.
 It’s even possible to see sound waves sent through a medium like sand, which leaves behind a kind of sonic footprint.

 That shape is rolling peaks and valleys, the signature of a sine (aka sinusoid) wave.
 If the wave travels faster, those peaks and valleys form closer together.
 If it moves slower, they spread out.
 It’s not a poor analogy to think of them somewhat like waves in the ocean.
 It’s this movement that allows sound waves to do so many other things.

 Understanding frequencies can be useful in many ways.
 You can precisely tune an instrument by analyzing the frequencies of its strings.
 Recording engineers use their understanding of frequency ranges to dial in equalization settings that help sculpt the sound of the music they’re mixing.
 Car designers work with frequencies—and materials that can block them—to help make engines quieter.
-And active noise-cancelling (ANC) headphones and earphones use artificial intelligence and algorithms to measure external frequencies and generate inverse waves to cancel them out, allowing them to isolate the wearer from the noise around them.
-The average frequency range of human hearing is 20 – 20,000 Hz.
+And active noise cancellation uses artificial intelligence and algorithms to measure external frequencies and generate inverse waves to cancel environmental rumble and hum, allowing top-tier ANC headphones and earphones to isolate the wearer from the noise around them.
+The average frequency range of human hearing is 20 to 20,000 Hz.